help-me-mom/ng-mocks/README.md

 #### ngMocks.stub

-In case if we want to create stub methods / properties of a service.
+`ngMocks.stub` is needed in case if we want to create stub methods / properties of a service.

+> If there is an existing value / spy you want to set, then use [`ngMocks.stubMember`](#ngmocksstubmember).

 - `ngMocks.stub( service, method )`
 - `ngMocks.stub( service, methods )`